-Check out our podcasts on Winter Recreation and Introduction to Snowshoeing.
-Backcountry users should be aware of avalanche conditions, always check the Colorado Avalanche Information Center website before an adventure.
+Podcasts on Winter Recreation and Introduction to Snowshoeing can be found on the park website at, https://www.nps.gov/romo/photosmultimedia/roaming_rocky.htm Backcountry users should be aware of avalanche conditions, always check the Colorado Avalanche Information Center website at http://avalanche.state.co.us before an adventure.

-Full Moon Walks are offered on the east side of the park on January 9, February 7, and March 8.
+Full Moon Walks are offered on the east side of the park on January 26 and February 25.
 Times and locations will vary each month.
 Reservations are necessary and may be made seven days in advance by calling (970) 586-1206.

-Whenever visiting Rocky Mountain National Park to snowshoe, ski or hike, stop by a park visitor center or call (970) 586-1206 for current road, snow and avalanche conditions.
+Whenever visiting Rocky Mountain National Park to snowshoe, ski or hike, stop by a park visitor center or call (970) 586-1206 for current road and snow conditions.
 Come enjoy Rocky Mountain National Park in the winter!